 Yong Wu, O.M.D., L.Ac.

-My mother, a former Chinese Medicine Doctor and Professor at Zhejiang University of Traditional Chinese Medicine, China.
+My mother is a former Chinese Medicine Doctor and Professor at Zhejiang University of Traditional Chinese Medicine, China.

 Now a Clinical Supervisor and Professor at South Baylo University, US.